Methode Electronics (NYSE:MEI) Releases FY 2023 Earnings Guidance

-Methode Electronics (NYSE:MEI – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
+Methode Electronics (NYSE:MEI – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $2.70-$3.10 for the period, compared to the consensus estimate of $3.06.
 The company issued revenue guidance of $1.16 billion-$1.21 billion, compared to the consensus revenue estimate of $1.19 billion.
 Methode Electronics also updated its FY 2022 guidance to $2.68-$2.72 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
-Stockholders of record on Friday, July 15th will be paid a dividend of $0.14 per share.
-This represents a $0.56 annualized dividend and a dividend yield of 1.54%.
-The ex-dividend date is Thursday, July 14th.
-Methode Electronics’s payout ratio is 20.82%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, July 29th.
+Shareholders of record on Friday, July 15th will be paid a $0.14 dividend.
+This represents a $0.56 annualized dividend and a yield of 1.55%.
+The ex-dividend date of this dividend is Thursday, July 14th.
+Methode Electronics’s dividend payout ratio (DPR) is currently 20.82%.

-In other Methode Electronics news, COO Joseph Elias Khoury sold 8,000 shares of the company’s stock in a transaction on Tuesday, June 28th.
+In other Methode Electronics news, COO Joseph Elias Khoury sold 8,000 shares of the firm’s stock in a transaction on Tuesday, June 28th.
 The stock was sold at an average price of $38.55, for a total value of $308,400.00.
-Following the completion of the sale, the chief operating officer now directly owns 396,420 shares in the company, valued at approximately $15,281,991.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-4.30% of the stock is owned by corporate insiders.
+Following the completion of the sale, the chief operating officer now owns 396,420 shares of the company’s stock, valued at $15,281,991.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+4.30% of the stock is currently owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in MEI.
-Captrust Financial Advisors grew its holdings in shares of Methode Electronics by 29.5% during the 1st quarter.
-Captrust Financial Advisors now owns 3,824 shares of the electronics maker’s stock worth $165,000 after purchasing an additional 870 shares during the period.
-Atria Wealth Solutions Inc. purchased a new position in Methode Electronics during the 1st quarter valued at about $384,000.
-Hsbc Holdings PLC boosted its holdings in Methode Electronics by 55.7% during the 1st quarter.
-Hsbc Holdings PLC now owns 11,666 shares of the electronics maker’s stock valued at $505,000 after acquiring an additional 4,172 shares during the period.
-Sei Investments Co. boosted its holdings in Methode Electronics by 12.4% during the 1st quarter.
-Sei Investments Co. now owns 11,799 shares of the electronics maker’s stock valued at $510,000 after acquiring an additional 1,300 shares during the period.
-Finally, Ergoteles LLC purchased a new position in Methode Electronics during the 1st quarter valued at about $588,000.
+Several hedge funds and other institutional investors have recently modified their holdings of MEI.
+Citigroup Inc. grew its stake in Methode Electronics by 0.9% during the 1st quarter.
+Citigroup Inc. now owns 37,354 shares of the electronics maker’s stock worth $1,616,000 after buying an additional 315 shares during the last quarter.
+MetLife Investment Management LLC lifted its holdings in shares of Methode Electronics by 52.1% in the first quarter.
+MetLife Investment Management LLC now owns 19,668 shares of the electronics maker’s stock valued at $851,000 after buying an additional 6,738 shares during the period.
+Rhumbline Advisers lifted its holdings in shares of Methode Electronics by 1.7% in the first quarter.
+Rhumbline Advisers now owns 116,858 shares of the electronics maker’s stock valued at $5,054,000 after buying an additional 1,938 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its holdings in shares of Methode Electronics by 11.4% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 32,129 shares of the electronics maker’s stock valued at $1,390,000 after buying an additional 3,279 shares during the period.
+Finally, Dimensional Fund Advisors LP lifted its holdings in shares of Methode Electronics by 2.3% during the first quarter.
+Dimensional Fund Advisors LP now owns 2,026,836 shares of the electronics maker’s stock valued at $87,660,000 after purchasing an additional 46,480 shares during the last quarter.
 Institutional investors and hedge funds own 95.41% of the company’s stock.

 Methode Electronics, Inc designs, manufactures, and markets component and subsystem devices worldwide.
 It operates through four segments: Automotive, Industrial, Interface, and Medical.
 The Automotive segment supplies electronic and electro-mechanical devices, and related products to automobile original equipment manufacturers directly or through their tiered suppliers.